 A blazingly fast winger whose electrifying play with the Kid Line made him the NHL's top scorer and a Toronto Maple Leafs icon.

-Busher Jackson burst onto the NHL scene as a teenager, all raw speed and scoring instinct.
-He was the left wing on Toronto's legendary Kid Line, a trio with Joe Primeau and Charlie Conacher that terrorized goalies with its youthful, attacking verve.
-Jackson's game was pure acceleration; he could dart down the ice and unleash a hard, accurate shot that made him a consistent threat.
-He captured the league scoring title in 1932, the same year he helped power the Maple Leafs to a Stanley Cup championship.
-His career, marked by five All-Star selections, was a testament to explosive talent.
-While his later years saw him move to other teams, his legacy remains cemented in that early period of dazzling, high-octane hockey in Toronto.
+Busher Jackson won the NHL scoring title in 1932 at age twenty-one.
+That same year, he powered the Maple Leafs to a Stanley Cup championship.
+He played left wing on Toronto's Kid Line with Joe Primeau and Charlie Conacher, a trio that terrorized goalies with youthful, attacking verve.
+Jackson's game was pure acceleration; he darted down the ice and unleashed a hard, accurate shot.
+Five All-Star selections marked his career.
+Later years saw him move to other teams.
+His legacy remains fixed in that early period of dazzling, high-octane hockey in Toronto.

 1901–1927